michaelpatrickpurcell/not-from-around-here/README.md

 You will portray a hospitality worker who is employed at an all-inclusive tropical resort.
 To create your character,
   1. Describe what you do at the resort.
   2. Describe your mannerisms and physical appearance.
-  3. Describe two types of questions about the extra terrestrials that you can answer.
+  3. Describe two types of factual questions about the aliens that you can answer.
-  4. Describe one objective that you want to accomplish at the meeting.
+  4. Describe one alien-related problem that you would like to solve at the meeting.

 Introduce yourself to the other characters before the meeting begins.